Topologically protected strongly-correlated states of photons: Introduction

-Here we suggest to use the unidirectional edge states (chiral edge state in 2D topological photonic insulators) as a robust platform for controllable generation of strongly-correlated photonic states.
-To achieve this goal we suggest to couple an array of emitters to the edge state.
-Photons in the edge state populated by an external few-photon source interact with an ensemble of emitters and produce an outgoing photonic states with robust, controllable and universal properties.
-An origin of these robustness and universalities lies in the topological nature of the edge state.
-We found in particular that the outgoing photonic wave function has no information about position of emitters while its zeroes are given by the universal numbers - zeroes of Laguerre polynomials.
-Even on a few-photon level the wave function has "fractionalized" form and position of one zero imply the others thus making the outgoing state strongly correlated.
-We also observe strong even-odd effect with respect to the number of emitters corresponding to switching between bunching and anti bunching behavior for even and odd number of emitters respectively.
-We show also that all these properties are robust with respect to effects coming from temperature, imperfections and/or disorder.
-These correlated states of photons can be used in emerging quantum devices.
+In this paper, we suggest the use of one-dimensional unidirectional edge states as a robust platform for the controllable generation of strongly correlated states of photons.
+To achieve this goal, we couple an array of emitters to a chiral edge state, see Fig.~(\ref{system}).
+Experimentally available novel hybrid photonic systems \cite{Cox} can be used to realize this setup.
+Photons in the edge channel, populated by an external few-photon source, interact with an ensemble of emitters and produce outgoing states with robust, controllable, and universal properties originating from the topological nature of the edge state.
+In particular, we find that the outgoing photonic wavefunction does not contain any information about the positions of emitters; its nodes are rather determined by universal numbers -- the zeroes of Laguerre polynomials.
+An initial single-photon wavepacket is fragmented into pieces between these nodes.
+In the case of two-photon scattering, we observe a clearly pronounced parity effect with respect to the number of emitters, which manifests in a transition from photons' bunching to antibunching as one changes the parity of the number of emitters from even to odd.
+We also show that the observed properties are robust with respect to fluctuations in the emitters' transition frequencies.
+The proposed setup can be experimentally realized in the GHz and optical domains with existing nanophotonic elements.